vladiRoz/TLDR/Tasks.md

 todos

+1. react and typescript
-1. new ui, popup with summery
+2. new ui, popup with summery
-2. microsoft for startups give 2500$ to open ai (enroll not with gmail email)
+3. microsoft for startups give 2500$ to open ai (enroll not with gmail email)
-3. open api failures (retry mechanism with sqs/sns)
+4. open api failures (retry mechanism with sqs/sns)
-4. limit usage.
+5. limit usage.
-5. caching.
+6. caching.